Van Poortvliet relishing Six Nations chance

 The prodigy has not been short of rugby inspiration growing up, with dad Jeff having played flanker for both and North Walsham.

 Alumni from Oakham School in Rutland where he was educated include other internationally capped rugby players such as Hamish Watson, Tom Croft, Lewis Moody, Alex Goode, and most recently, classmate Sam Costelow who made his debut for Wales in the autumn.
-All have been coached by legend, Ian “Dosser” Smith.
+All have been coached by Tigers legend, Ian “Dosser” Smith.

 Alongside making a Twickenham appearance in his early teens in the NatWest Schools Vase Final in 2015, van Poortvliet holds dear to him memories of the iconic stadium itself and the historic tournament he saw as a young fan.

-“The first one I can remember and what really started it for me was when I came to my only game as a kid that I watched at Twickenham, which was England against .
-I can't remember what year exactly [it was 2011] but I remember Jonny [Wilkinson] slotting a massive kick from 50 metres and Ben Foden was a try scorer,” he said.
+“The first one I can remember and what really started it for me was when I came to my only game as a kid that I watched at Twickenham, which was England against France.
+I can’t remember what year exactly [it was 2011] but I remember Jonny [Wilkinson] slotting a massive kick from 50 metres and Ben Foden was a try scorer,” he said.

 “That was my only game I ever got to watch at Twickenham as a kid.
 I remember that extremely clearly.
 That is probably my earliest memory of the Six Nations but I would have watched it growing up,” he added.

-Since the age of 18 as part of the Tigers Academy, van Poortvliet has been mentored by none other than Ben Youngs.
+Since the age of 18 as part of the Academy, van Poortvliet has been mentored by none other than Ben Youngs.

 Despite Mitchell being from the East Midlands rival club to van Poortvliet’s Tigers, the pair work well together.